We are pleased to announce Clayton Kershaw as the 2014 Warren Spahn Award winner.

 of 363 wins as a left-handed pitcher.
 Spahn Award rankings are based on a

 This marks Kershaw's third Warren Spahn Award in four years.

 Spahn Award is presented at the annual Warren Spahn Award Gala, hosted

 in January by Oklahoma City’s Bricktown Rotary Club and Jim Thorpe

 Association.
-The Gala will be at the Jim Thorpe Association and Oklahoma Sports Hall of Fame Museum on January 28, 2014.
+The Gala will be at the Jim Thorpe Association and Oklahoma Sports Hall of Fame Museum in January 2015.

 2009); Johan Santana (2004, 2006); Dontrelle Willis (2005); Andy